ccynth1a/sophie-project/README.md

 npm i
 ```

-This will take a few seconds, and will install of the development dependencies.
+This will take a few seconds, and will install all of the dependencies.

 You're then free to start editing.
 When you want to view your site, open a web server using: